wsphd/fcculs/README.md

     This rate appears to be limited on the FCC side either at the network-level or server-level.
   * ***DBMS:***  Locally, with respect to database management, the database joins generally take the most amount of time, even using indexes.
     More RAM and faster hard drives help.
+    I've successfully run the script on a laptop with 16GB or RAM, but frankly, more is recommended.
+    And since a sophisticated database query JOIN will inevitably swap to disk, faster, solid-state drives are preferred to slower, hard-disk drives.
     I've used SQLite internally but I've kept the joins in SQL (rather than, say, `dplyr` or `data.table`) so that it's relatively easy to to switch DBMS back-ends.

 **Tips**: